openbmc/docs/contributing.md

   https://gerrit.openbmc-project.xyz/#/settings/

-Most repositories are supported by the gerrit server, the current list can be found under Projects -> List:
+Most repositories are supported by the Gerrit server, the current list can be found under Projects -> List:

   https://gerrit.openbmc-project.xyz/#/admin/projects/

-If you're going to be working with gerrit often, it's useful to create an SSH host block in ~/.ssh/config.
+If you're going to be working with Gerrit often, it's useful to create an SSH host block in ~/.ssh/config.
 Ex:
 ```
 Host openbmc.gerrit